 Official channels through which urgent messages may be shared include:

-- Banner ads on the SUNY Oneonta website homepage (http://www.oneonta.edu);
+- banners on the SUNY Oneonta website homepage (https://suny.oneonta.edu);

-- Email to the ALL_EMPLOYEES or ENROLLED_STUDENTS listservs from the Office of the President, Office of the Provost, Campus News, or University Police Department sponsored email accounts;
+- email to all SUNY Oneonta email accounts from the Office of the President, Office of the Provost, Campus News, or University Police Department;

 - myOneonta (my.oneonta.edu);